-- Positive acknowledgements do not scale!
+- Positive acknowledgements do not scale! (for small groups only)

 - · ACK implosion problem at the sender

 - · Different approaches needed

 - Negative Acknowledgements (NACKs)

 - Cumulative or selective NACKs

 - · Issue: when to release buffered data at the sender

 - Tradeoff between reliability and buffer size

 - Issue: hard to determine final state at the receivers

 - Issue: NACK implosion in case of correlated losses

 - Retransmissions

-- Via multicast or via unicast
+- · Via multicast or via unicast

 - From the sender or some other receiver (router assist?)

 - Extensive use of FEC mechanisms